2022–23 Western Athletic Conference men's basketball season: Coaches

-Post season
+Postseason

 WAC tournament

 The conference tournament was played from March 7–11, 2023, at Michelob ULTRA Arena and the Orleans Arena in Paradise, Nevada near Las Vegas.
 The first round was played on March 7 at Michelob ULTRA Arena with the remaining rounds March 8–11 at the Orleans Arena.
 Twelve of the thirteen members were invited to the tournament.
 While Tarleton and Utah Tech were ineligible for the NCAA tournament, they were eligible for the WAC tournament.

 NCAA tournament

 Teams from the conference that were selected to participate: